|

 A

-well-established ex-pat business woman in Antigua,
+well-established ex-pat Business Woman (BW) in Antigua,

 Guatemala, asked her assistant to book a hotel room for